ackerleytng/auth-mechanisms/exploration/README.md

-# A protected httpbin for testing
+# A few toy apps for testing authentication and authorization

 ## Quickstart